Calayan Island | A Sweet Hereafter Return

 After a brief ceremony inaugurating the small airport of Calayan Island, we hit the explore button immediately and boarded a speedboat.
 Sailing over cerulean-colored waters had me jolting back into a spell of enthrallment.
 For the second time, I found myself embracing the island’s grand scheme of charms.

-Aboard a yacht sailing the waters of Calayan Island
+Aboard a speed boat sailing the pristine blue waters of Calayan Island

 Photo courtesy of Sir Noel Amata

-It didn’t took long before I gazed at the direction of a drawn-out cove known as Cibang.
+It didn’t take long before I gazed at the direction of a drawn-out cove known as Cibang.
 The same place where four years ago I was almost swept away to the sea by its mighty waves.
-Beyond that near brush with drowning, it was also the same place I told myself as the most beautiful length of oceanfront I’ve ever seen in my entire life.
+Beyond that near brush with drowning, it was also the same place I defined to myself as the most beautiful length of oceanfront I’ve ever seen in my entire life.

-Knowing full well that memories have a way of exaggerating, I stared at Cibang Cove’s white sandy shoreline as it sparkles like jewelries, against the gleam of the sun.
+Knowing full well that memories have a way of exaggerating, I stared at Cibang Cove’s white sandy shoreline as it sparkles like jewelry against the gleam of the sun.
 Mesmerizing still.
-I directed my gaze at the forest that fills the surrounded serrated peaks before turning my attention to the lunar-like rock formations jutting out to the volatile ocean.
+I directed my gaze at the forest that fills the surrounding serrated peaks before turning my attention to the lunar-like rock formations jutting out into the volatile ocean.
 “Yep, this is the Cibang Cove I remember”.
-Raw, desolate and tempestuously absorbing.
+Raw, desolate, and tempestuously absorbing.

 Frolicking in the fine sandy beach of Cibang Cove in Calayan Island

 As our speedboat capers to the motions of the heavy rollicking of the waves, we each struggled transferring to a small buoyant device that took us to the shore.
-Finally out of the boat and with my feet planted at the soft fine sands of Cibang Cove, I took off my shoes and walk barefooted.
+Finally out of the boat and with my feet planted on the soft, fine sands of Cibang Cove, I took off my shoes and walked barefooted.

 Because our boat can't come close to the shore, we have to ride this.
 Photo courtesy of Sir Noel Amata

-Sinking my feet and feeling the scorching sands at every step, I tuned in at the sounds of the battering waves as it collides with the coastline.
-The blending of the colors all around me: white sands below me, indigo waters behind me, emerald forest covered crests on my other side and the blue skies above me, all constitutes a sense that I was inside a postcard image.
-The lure of taking a dip at the crystal-clear waters was strong.
+Sinking my feet and feeling the scorching sands at every step, I tuned in to the sounds of the battering waves as they collide with the coastline.
+The blending of the colors all around me: white sands below me, indigo waters behind me, emerald forest-covered crests on my other side, and the blue skies above me, all constitutes a sense that I was inside a postcard image.
+The lure of taking a dip in the crystal-clear waters was strong.
 But my craving for big lobsters and curacha crabs was mightier.
-So I headed straight to other end of Cibang Cove and into a waiting feast.
+So I headed straight to the other end of Cibang Cove and into a waiting feast.

 Fascination Redux at Calayan

-Lobsters and curcacha crabs are a common food on the island
+Lobsters and curacha crabs are a common food on the island

-This time around as I separated myself from our group, I lumbered to the different highpoints of Nagudungan’s and immersed myself at the exceptional set of bounteous beautiful nature around me.
+This time around, as I separated myself from our group, I lumbered to the different high points of Nagudungan and immersed myself in the exceptional set of bounteous, beautiful nature around me.

 That's me jumping for joy at the beautiful scenery atop Nagudungan Hill

 While listening to myself think, I saw one of the ladies from the Tourism Promotions Board of the Philippines wandering on her own nearby.
 I first noticed her during our plane ride to Calayan Island and figured her to be a snob.
-Here on top of Nagudungan Hill though, she was all jovial and doing all gamely poses.
-“Sir Marky, it’s so beautiful here” as Genesis initiates a small talk.
-Not long after we were indulged in a conversation centering on the beauty of the island and how rejuvenating to leave all worldly worries behind.
+Here on top of Nagudungan Hill, though, she was all jovial and doing all gamely poses.
+“Sir Marky, it’s so beautiful here,” as Genesis initiates small talk.
+Not long after, we were indulged in a conversation centering on the beauty of the island and how rejuvenating it is to leave all worldly worries behind.

-The view of Cibang Cove as seen from Nagudungan Hill in Calayan Island
+Breathtaking visual lines of Cibang Cove seen from the high points of Nagudungan Hill

 View of Cibang Cove from Nagudungan Hill

-Later as the sun starts to set, we joined the others seated over a patch of grass sharing a bottle of a locally made wild berry wine.
-Together we watched the sunset slowly sinks into the horizon.
+Later, as the sun started to set, we joined the others seated over a patch of grass sharing a bottle of a locally made wild berry wine.
+Together, we watched the sunset slowly sink into the horizon.

-Genesis is game 24/7 for some editorial type photo
+Genesis is game 24/7 for some editorial type photos.
+Photo courtesy of Sir Noel Amata

 As the sky became an image of a scattered Roman candle explosion, I laid on the grass for a few minutes more.
-Delighted at experiencing the untouched splendor of the island once again, I turn the pages of my first Calayan Island experience into a new chapter: Fascination Redux.
-And “this is only day one” I told myself.
+Delighted at experiencing the untouched splendor of the island once again, I turned the pages of my first Calayan Island experience into a new chapter: Fascination Redux.
+And “this is only day one,” I told myself.

 Unending Quests

-The next day I awoke to a morning sky equal parts blue and a medley of streaks of red and blooming yellows.
-The rising sun partly hidden by the sun and the waves of the sea kissing the pebble-filled beach with abandon.
-I took a short walk along the beachfront eager to continue our exploration of the island.
+The next day, I awoke to a morning sky equal parts blue and a medley of streaks of red and blooming yellows.
+The rising sun was partly hidden by the clouds, and the waves of the sea kissed the pebble-filled beach with abandon.
+I took a short walk along the beachfront, eager to continue our exploration of the island.
 A couple of dogs snooped at the sands as they followed me.
 The icy daybreak wind then hushed me to sit on a rock and just stare at the endless swirling of the ocean’s whitecaps.

-After breakfast we divided ourselves into three groups and boarded a smaller boat and cruised over the seas on a maritime convoy.
-Our first stop was Lusok Cave ('Lusok' is an Ilocano word for 'hole'), where a natural pool is hidden behind a twin-passageways beneath a mammoth craggy-rock wall.
+After breakfast, we divided ourselves into three groups, boarded a smaller boat, and cruised over the seas in a maritime convoy.
+Our first stop was Lusok Cave ('Lusok' is an Ilocano word for 'hole'), where a natural pool is hidden behind twin passageways beneath a mammoth, craggy-rock wall.

-Caanawan falls is located a few kilometers upland and necessitates riding a powerful habal-habal (motorycyle) to get into the jump-off point.
-From there, another 10 minute hike takes you to the waterfalls.
+Caanawan falls is located a few kilometers upland and necessitates riding a powerful habal-habal (motorcycle) to get to the jump-off point.
+From there, another 10-minute hike takes you to the waterfalls.

 Photo courtesy of Sir Noel Amata

-Special thanks to Wakay Tours for arranging all our tours, accommodations and transportation in Calayan Island.
-If you have any questions regarding where to stay or What to do in Calayan Island, feel free to send them your inquiries.
+Special thanks to Wakay Tours for arranging all our tours, accommodations, and transportation on Calayan Island.
+If you have any questions regarding where to stay or what to do on Calayan Island, feel free to send them your inquiries.